oleg31337/homenetmon/README.md

 ## Configuration
 Edit JSON configuration file app-options.json.
 Options are:
- * HTTPport: Port that application will listen to.
+ * HTTPport: Port that application will listen on.
 You will connect to this port with your web browser.
-8080 by default.
+30450 by default.
  * APP_SESSION_FS_SECRET: This is the secret string for local session storage files, set it to something random.
  * APP_SESSION_SECRET: This is the another secret string for browser session cookies, set it to something random.
  * SUBNET: This is your subnet with network mask.
 192.168.1.0/24 by default.